woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 .. note::

-   If you made changes to the suite-docs tomcat context file located in ``/etc/tomcat8/Catalina/localhost/suite-docs.xml``, please back it up now or your changes will be lost (The other context files will be preserved).
+   If you made changes to the tomcat context files located in ``/etc/tomcat8/Catalina/localhost/``, please back them up now or your changes will be lost.
+After completing the upgrade process, restore the relevant portions of the backed up files.

 #.
 Change to the ``root`` user: